Will Bangura, M.S., CAB-ICB

 No Dog Needs Fear, Pain or Intimidation to Learn

-Common Behavior Problems I work With
+Common Dog Behavior Problems Will Works With

-- Aggression – all types, human directed, inter-dog, inter-cat aggression
+• Aggression – all types, human-directed, inter-dog, inter-cat aggression

 Be Sociable Please Share